 This Czech recipe for fried cheese or smažený sýr is a popular street food and so easy to make.
 In Slovakia, it is known as vyprážaný syr.

-It can be eaten as an appetizer with mayonnaise or tartar sauce for dipping or a vegetarian main course, especially when tucked into a bun, and accompanied by mashed potatoes and vegetables.
+It can be eaten as an appetizer with mayonnaise or tartar sauce for dipping or as a vegetarian main course, especially when tucked into a bun and accompanied by mashed potatoes and vegetables.

 - 1/2 cup all-purpose flour

 - 2/3 cup breadcrumbs

 Dredge slices in flour, then in beaten egg, and finally in bread crumbs, making sure the cheese slices are completely covered.